requarks/docs-legacy/prerequisites.md

 > :no_entry_sign: **Unsupported Browsers**
 >
 > Internet Explorer 9 and below are not supported.
-Requarks Wiki makes heavy use of the latest HTML / CSS / JS standards, which simply doesn't work in these browsers.
+Wiki.js makes heavy use of the latest HTML / CSS / JS standards, which simply doesn't work in these browsers.
 {.is-danger}